Philo Farnsworth: Fusor

-The Farnsworth–Hirsch fusor is an apparatus designed by Farnsworth to create nuclear fusion.
+The Farnsworth fusor is an apparatus designed by Farnsworth to create nuclear fusion.
 Unlike most controlled fusion systems, which slowly heat a magnetically confined plasma, the fusor injects high-temperature ions directly into a reaction chamber, thereby avoiding a considerable amount of complexity.

-When the Farnsworth-Hirsch fusor was first introduced to the fusion research world in the late 1960s, the fusor was the first device that could clearly demonstrate it was producing fusion reactions at all.
+When the Farnsworth fusor was first introduced to the fusion research world in the late 1960s, the fusor was the first device that could clearly demonstrate it was producing fusion reactions at all.
 Hopes at the time were high that it could be quickly developed into a practical power source.
 However, as with other fusion experiments, development into a power source has proven difficult.
 Nevertheless, the fusor has since become a practical neutron source and is produced commercially for this role.

 Other inventions

 At the time he died, Farnsworth held 300 U.S. and foreign patents.
 His inventions contributed to the development of radar, infra-red night vision devices, the electron microscope, the baby incubator, the gastroscope, and the astronomical telescope.